Back to Home

 risk of significant bleeding after polyp removal

-To put this in perspective: the lifetime risk of developing colorectal cancer without screening is approximately 4-5%.
-The small risks of colonoscopy are far outweighed by the cancer prevention benefit.
+To put this in perspective: without screening, about 4 to 5 out of 100 people will get colon cancer in their lifetime.
+The small risks of a colonoscopy are far outweighed by the cancer prevention benefit.

 📋Understanding Specific Risks